Janelle Peregoy explains the importance of ministering to marginalized divorced and separated Catholics.

 About the Author

-Janelle Peregoy, M.Div, is currently an Associate Director in the Office of Family Life & Spirituality at the Diocese of San Diego.
+Janelle Peregoy, M.Div, is an Associate Director in the Office of Family Life & Spirituality at the Diocese of San Diego.
 So yes, she has found one of the few positions where it is professionally acceptable to contemplate the spirituality of potty training.
 A Pope Francis bobble-head sits on her desk for inspiration.
+See more from Janelle on her blog, Faithfully Irreverent.